• Skip to primary navigation

 hanukkah sugar cookies on a plate

 To simplify the cookie decorating, I used melted chocolate that I piped with a piping bag.
-I find it so much easier than making icing from scratch with egg whites or other recipes I found online.
+I find it so much easier than making icing from scratch with egg whites.
 With my recipe, you simply place a few pieces of chocolate in a piping bag and place the bag in a cup of boiling water.
 Wait a few minutes and you can start decorating the cookies!
 On top of the chocolate, I added some colorful sprinkles and I think the outcome is very festive and beautiful.
-If you want, you can also use white chocolate and add some edible color to it.
-Make sure the color is oil based because water based colors won't work when mixed with chocolate.

 raw dough rolled and cut with cookie cutters for hannukah